Melanie-Harris/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?
+    A session is a way to store information to be used across multiple pages.
+Unlike a cookie, the information is not stored on the users computer.
+Sessions are mainly used for keeping the user logged in, or if the data is to be accessed in multiple pages without recalling the database.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.
+    Bcrypt is a cross platform file encryption utility from bcrypt.
+Bcrypt is an adaptive password hashing algorithm.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?
+     Bcrypt was designed for password hashing hence it is a slow algorithm.
+This is good for password hashing as it reduces the number of passwords by second an attacker could hash when crafting an attack.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+    Header, Payload, Signature.
+        * Header: The header carries 2 parts, 1)declaring the type, which is JWT and 2)the hashing algorithm to use.
+        * Payload:The payload will carry the bulk of our JWT, also called the JWT Claims.
+This is where we will put the information that we want to         transmit and other information about our token.
+        * Signature: The third and final part of our JSON Web Token is going to be the signature.
+This signature is made up of a hash of the following      components: the header, the payload, and the secret.

 ## Minimum Viable Product